 For best results, rack the beer to a separate, clean container with a spigot.
 Transferring the beer out of the primary fermenter keeps the trub out of the beer during bottling.

 Debris from the trub can lead to off-flavors and cloudy beer.
-It can also contribute to the production of bacteria that could cause bottles to explode.
+It can also contribute to the production of bacteria that could cause bottles to crack from extra pressure.

 Step-by-step instructions for how to bottle-condition beer